LeetLLM

 Setup: Q, K, V projections

-To perform attention, the model transforms each token representation into three different roles.
-Think of it like a support search system:
+To perform attention, the model transforms each token representation into three different roles:

 The model creates these three vectors by multiplying each token representation through learned weight matrices: